 Mrs Kennedy said that it was mentioned in court that "Kane had immense love and respect for his gran and that he absolutely adored her".

 She continued: "It's been a long and painful year for my family trying to come to terms with the terrible death.

 "I believe that ultimately drugs, namely heroin, killed my mother.
 Drugs are a curse on society.
 Garry Kane is an addict.
 His life is a daily struggle to get from one fix to the next."

-Mrs Kennedy said that neither her sister, Kane's mother, nor her mother Mrs Milward, could cope with his drug problem which led him to beg, steal and borrow to get his next fix.'No winners'
+Mrs Kennedy said that neither her sister, Kane's mother, nor her mother Mrs Milward, could cope with his drug problem which led him to beg, steal and borrow to get his next fix.

 She added: "His demands for money to feed his addiction were endless.
 His gran in the end had had enough and when she told him this she paid the ultimate price."

 She said: "I don't hate my nephew, but I hate what he has done.
 He has caused unspeakable and unbearable pain to all his family.

 "Justice has been done, but there are no winners and it won't bring my mother back."

 During her comments, Mrs Kennedy, who was accompanied by her husband Ian and children Claire, 25, and Christopher, 28, fought back tears.